maureenoldyck/hygeia/README.md

 ## Key Features

 * Chatrooms that users can create about a mental health topic of choice
-* Well documentated information about mental health
+* Documentated information about mental health
+* Register and login, to access the hygeia community
 * Profile where, they can personalise settings options like anonimity and profile visibility
-* Moodtracker where users can log their moods each day

 <!-- Screenshots? -->
 ## Future Features